 You literally don’t know anyone and you don’t have the time to build your network presently (Note: You HAVE to make the time, buddy).

 So the last resort is cold outreach.
-Only, what’s the in and outs of spamming investors?
-I’m sure you would like a cold email template.
+Only, what are the in and outs of spamming investors?
+I’m sure you would like a cold email template for partnership.

 If that is the case, this blog is for you.
-I’ll tell you what to do, what not do and give you some examples that can work.
+I’ll tell you what to do, and what not to do and give you some examples that can work.

 Be warned, your mileage from cold outreach is going to vary a lot.